 CRUD stands for

-There are many characteristics of a column family, and few of them goes as follows:
+There are many characteristics of a column family, and a few of them goes as follows:

 These super columns are used to improve the performance of the database

-These are some important interview questions on Cassandra for beginners and experienced candidates.
+These are some important Cassandra interview questions for beginners and experienced candidates.
 I hope these questions will help you get familiarise with the concepts and insights of Cassandra and help you prepare for the interviews as well.